Andelad/luvbox-1c293cd4/.github/instructions/Copilot Instructions.instructions.md

 ---

 🚨 STOP CONDITIONS - Check BEFORE I respond:
-• If I'm about to suggest "npm run" → ASK USER: "Check status or restart server?"
+• If I'm about to suggest "npm run" → ASK USER: "Check server status on port 8080 or restart?"
 • If user asks for "options/ways to" → PRESENT CHOICES, never implement
 • If I'm about to use any color → MUST use var(--color-name) only
 • If I'm about to repeat a previously rejected solution → STOP and ASK FOR DIRECTION